Montana State University: Air Force ROTC Detachment 450

 Air Force Reserve Officer Training Corps (AFROTC) Detachment 450 at Montana State University (MSU) hosts the 450th AFROTC Cadet Wing.
 It was activated in 1952 and has approximately 110 cadets.

 Athletics

-The MSU athletic teams are nicknamed the Bobcats, and they participate in NCAA Division I (I-FCS for football) in the Big Sky Conference, of which Montana State University is a charter member.
+The MSU athletic teams are nicknamed the Bobcats, and participate in NCAA Division I (I-FCS for football) in the Big Sky Conference, of which MSU is a charter member.
 They field 13 varsity sports.
 Originally playing as the "Aggies," men's teams compete in football, basketball, track, cross-country, skiing, rodeo and tennis.
 Women's teams include volleyball, basketball, track, cross-country, tennis, golf, rodeo, and skiing.

-Montana State University has won several national championships in men's rodeo, three national championships in football, and one national championship in men's basketball.
+MSU has won several national championships in men's rodeo, four in football, and one in men's basketball.
 Non-varsity (club) sports include rugby, men's hockey, men's lacrosse, baseball, figure skating, fencing and ultimate frisbee.
-Montana State University has an ongoing rivalry with the University of Montana, most notably the cross-state football matchup, known as the "Brawl of the Wild", but also includes the cross-state club lacrosse matchup, known as the "Copper Cup".
+MSU has an ongoing rivalry with the University of Montana, most notably the cross-state football matchup, known as the "Brawl of the Wild", but also the cross-state club lacrosse matchup, known as the "Copper Cup".